Folashade/we-code-node-starter/README.md

 What file(s) would you change to add a field to the form?

-Where is the date being filled in?
+How is the date being filled in?
 How would you change the timezone to Chicago (CST)?

 ## Next Steps

-Try some of these tasks on your own to improve this app, and famliarize (or refresh) yourself with JavaScript and Node.js.
+Try some of these tasks on your own to improve this app, and familiarize (or refresh) yourself with JavaScript and Node.js.

 * Create an alert when the user tries to Delete a listing, and ask them to verify that they want to permanently delete the item.

 * Add a new field to the form, 'Size'.
 Make the user select their size from a drop-down menu.

-* Advanced: Create an "Edit" function, so that you don't have to delete a listing or open the .txt file if you make a typo.
+* Advanced: Create an "Edit" function, so that the user doesn't have to delete a listing or open the data.txt file if they make a typo.

 ## Resources